Virtual-Finland-Development/authentication-gw/docs/frontend-app-usage.md

 - Simple: [../webapps/simple/index.html](../webapps/simple/index.html)
   - is a simple dependency-free html document
 - Svelte: [../webapps/svelte/](../webapps/svelte/)
-  - is a svelte+vite app
+  - is a svelte+vite app with OpenAPI typescript generators for authgw API client

 See the auth provider specifics at [./auth-providers.md](./auth-providers.md).